RHsyseng/skupper/README.md

 Proxies are Pods running in one cluster which use the AMQP network to provide access to Services in another cluster.
 In the Pacman example shown here, we create MongoDB pods in each of three clusters, then use Skupper to create proxies of the MongoDB Services from each remote cluster in the appropriate namespace on each local cluster.
-Accessing the MongoDB instance from a remote cluster is as simple as accessing the local instance.
+Accessing the MongoDB instance from a remote cluster is then as simple as accessing the local Service.

 ## Resources